SuperOfficeDocs/superoffice-docs/docs/en/webtools/technical-overview.md

 title: Technical overview
 uid: webtools_technical_overview
 description: Technical overview of SuperOffice WebTools
-author: Hans Oluf Waaler
+author: Jostein, Bergfrid, Hans Oluf Waaler
 keywords: WebTools
 so.topic: concept
-so.date: 10.13.2016
+so.date: 01.05.2024
-so.envir: onsite
+so.envir:
 ---

 # Technical overview

 The interaction between SuperOffice WebTools and SuperOffice CRM depends heavily on the capabilities in the browser used.

-We currently use SignalR-technology to communicate between SuperOffice in the browser and WebTools running on the user's desktop.
-The previous generation used NPAPI-based plugins, and before that protocol handlers.
+We currently use a custom protocol to communicate between SuperOffice in the browser and WebTools running on the user's desktop.
+The previous generations used SignalR-technology, NPAPI-based plugins, and before that protocol handlers.

-WebTools consists of 3 components:
+WebTools consists of 2 components installed server-side along with SuperOffice CRM and access the SuperOffice database through NetServer APIs.
+(Yes, the same APIs that are available to partners).

-* The installed component on the user’s computer
+* The installed component on the user's computer
 * TrayApp2.svc (WCF)
-* The SignalR endpoint

-The 2 latter are installed server-side along with SuperOffice CRM and access the SuperOffice database through NetServer APIs.
-(Yes, the same APIs that are available to partners).

 Check out the [system requirements][2].

 ## Starting up WebTools

+### SuperOffice 10.2.11 and later

+![Starting up WebTools 10.2.11 and later][img3]

+### SuperOffice 10.2.10 and earlier

-![Starting up WebTools -screenshot][img3]
+![Starting up WebTools 10.2.10 and earlier][img4]

 After WebTools have finished starting up, it will resume incomplete tasks.